mihirchronicles/mihirchronicles.github.io/content/bookshelf/thinking-in-systems.md

 - The world is nonlinear.
 Trying to make it linear for our mathematical or administrative convenience is not usually a good idea even when feasible, and it is rarely feasible.
 - Loss of resilience can come as a surprise, because the system usually is paying much more attention to its play than to its playing space.
 - There always will be limits to growth.
 They can be self-imposed.
 If they aren’t, they will be system-imposed.
 - Everyone understands that you can prolong the life of an oil-based economy by discovering new oil deposits.
 It seems to be harder to understand that the same result can be achieved by burning less oil.
-A breakthrough in energy efficiency is equivalent, in its effect on the stock of available oil, to the discovery of a new oil field—although different people profit from it.
+A breakthrough in energy efficiency is equivalent, in its effect on the stock of available oil, to the discovery of a new oil field-although different people profit from it.
 - President Jimmy Carter had an unusual ability to think in feedback terms and to make feedback policies.
 Unfortunately, he had a hard time explaining them to a press and public that didn’t understand feedback.
 - Hierarchical systems evolve from the bottom up.
 The purpose of the upper layers of the hierarchy is to serve the purposes of the lower layers.
-- Remember—all system diagrams are simplifications of the real world.
+- Remember-all system diagrams are simplifications of the real world.
 - The more I practice piano, the more pleasure I get from the sound, and so the more I play the piano, which gives me more practice.
 - If the desired system state is good education, measuring that goal by the amount.
 - In the end, it seems that mastery has less to do with pushing leverage points than it does with strategically, profoundly, madly, letting go and dancing with the system.
 - Resilience is a measure of a system’s ability to survive and persist within a variable environment.
 The opposite of resilience is brittleness or rigidity.
-- Mental flexibility—the willingness to redraw boundaries, to notice that a system has shifted into a new mode, to see how to redesign structure—is a necessity when you live in a world of flexible systems.
+- Mental flexibility-the willingness to redraw boundaries, to notice that a system has shifted into a new mode, to see how to redesign structure-is a necessity when you live in a world of flexible systems.